City buyer path · Dubai · Private-client + family-office hub

 • Family-office ecosystem.
 The cluster of single-family offices, multi-family offices, private-client desks, and family-office gatekeepers that sit inside and adjacent to DIFC and define the diligence pass.

-• Big Four advisory.
+• Big Four specialist.
 Deloitte, EY, KPMG, and PwC Dubai practices.
-The referral and advisory layer that mediates a significant portion of family-office introductions.
+The referral and specialist layer that mediates a significant portion of family-office introductions.

 • Emaar and DAMAC.
-The named developer counterparties whose commercial gravity defines the real-estate-adjacent register and whose deal-flow density is read by the Dubai reader as a baseline.
+The named developer counterparties whose commercial gravity defines the real-estate-adjacent register and whose deal-flow density is evaluate by the Dubai buyer as a baseline.

 • Prime-broker proximity.
 The international and regional prime-broker desks seated in DIFC whose introductions carry weight on the private-client side.